Apple crumble is a lovely, autumnal dessert – and this recipe is foolproof.

 If you have a food processor, place the flour, butter and sugar in the bowl and pulse until the butter is thoroughly mixed in.
 Add the oats and blend again.
 Scatter over the apples as before for a lighter, more sticky apple crumble

-Our apple crumble recipe uses Bramley apples but you can opt for Braeburn, Pink Lady or cooking apples you’ve picked from your grandmas garden - the choice is yours!
+Our apple crumble recipe uses Bramley apples but you can opt for Braeburn, Pink Lady or cooking apples you’ve picked straight from the garden.

-Whichever type of apple you choose this recipe recommends that you peel, core and chop the apples into chunks before cooking.
-This will make sure they cook evenly and quickly too.
+Whichever type of apple you choose, this recipe recommends that you peel, core and chop the apples into chunks before cooking.
+This will make sure they cook quickly and evenly.

-Leftover apple crumble can be kept in the fridge in an airtight container or covered in clingfilm (if the dish you’re using is refrigerator-safe) for up to 2 days.
+Leftover apple crumble can be kept in the fridge in an airtight container or covered in clingfilm (if the dish you’re using is refrigerator-safe) for up to two days.

 Apple crumble can be served cold the next day with a dollop of cream or scoop of ice cream or it can be reheated in portions in the microwave until piping hot and served with lashings of warm homemade custard.